4th of July Trivia Answers (and winners)

 It is unfortunate that we are being taught in our country that our form of government is a democracy.
 If we believe this, there is much we will not understand about the Constitution.
 The Founding Fathers had grave concerns about democratic forms of government.
-To understand some of the dangers they sought to avoid by creating a republic instead of a democracy, I highly recommend reading the Federalist #10, by James Madison.
+To understand some of the dangers they sought to avoid by creating a republic instead of a democracy, I highly recommend reading the

 14. Name the battle which turned the tide of the war on Christmas Day, 1776.

 15. At the Battle of Monmouth, what woman’s heroic efforts carried the day for the American army?

 Mary Ludwig Hays, who became known as Molly Pitcher.
 Following the battle, George Washington personally awarded her the rank of Sargent in the American army.